Tirsuli

-Climbing History
+Climbing history

 In 1939, a serious attempt on this peak by the successful Polish expedition to Nanda Devi East was abandoned after a night avalanche buried leader Adam Karpinski and climber Stefan Bernadzikiewicz at Camp 3.

-An Indian team led by Mohan Singh Kohli from Indian Mountaineering Foundation, under Ministry of Defence, Government of India tried an unsuccessful attempt to the peak in 1964.
+An Indian team led by Mohan Singh Kohli from Indian Mountaineering Foundation, under Ministry of Defence, Government of India, made an unsuccessful attempt to the peak in 1964.
 Another team led by K. P. Sharma and organized by Himalayan Association attempted the peak in 1965, but turned back from about 18000 ft.

-First Ascent
+First ascent

-The peak was scaled for the first time on 9 October 1966 by another Indian team led by Chanchal Kumar Mitra and organised for the second time by Himalayan Association of calcutta.
+The peak was scaled for the first time on 9 October 1966 by another Indian team led by Chanchal Kumar Mitra and also organised by Himalayan Association of Calcutta.
 They ascended the east face of the south-east ridge and then took the south-east ridge to the top, mounting the summit bid from Camp 5, at about 21860 ft.
-Nirapada Mallik (Deputy leader), Shyamal Chakrabarty, Nima Tashi (former Dy.Director of training at The HMI Darjeeling) and Dorji sherpa were the summitters.
+Nirapada Mallik (Deputy leader), Shyamal Chakrabarty, Nima Tashi (former Dy.Director of training at The HMI Darjeeling) and Dorji sherpa were the summiteers.
 Other members of the team were Manik Banerjee, K.K.
 Khanna, Marcopolo Srimal, Dr. Jungpangi from Geological Survey of India, Dr. Amitava Sen(M.O), Pinaki Sinha and Sailesh Chakraborty.
 The expedition was organised by the Himalayan Association, Kolkata.